MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Previously the Sign-in screen showed only the most recently signed in user, as well as an 'Other user' entry point.
 We have received customer feedback that this not sufficient if multiple users have signed into the device.
 They were still required to retype their username etc.

-Introduced in this Windows build, when selecting **Other user** which is located to the right of the PIN entry field, the Sign-in screen will display multiple users with have previously signed into the device.
+Introduced in this Windows build, when selecting **Other user** which is located to the right of the PIN entry field, the Sign-in screen displays multiple users with have previously signed into the device.
 This allows users to select their user profile and then sign-in using their Windows Hello credentials.
 A new user can also be added to the device from this Other users page via the **Add account** button.

-When in the Other users menu, the Other users button will display the last user signed into the device.
+When in the Other users menu, the Other users button displays the last user signed into the device.
 Select this button to return to the Sign-in screen for this user.

 ### USB-C External Microphone Support

 > [!IMPORTANT]
-> Plugging in **a USB mic will not automatically set it as the input device**.
-When plugging in a set of USB-C headphones users will observe that the headphone's audio will automatically be redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow the steps below.**
+> Plugging in **a USB mic does not automatically set it as the input device**.
+When plugging in a set of USB-C headphones users observe that the headphone's audio is automatically redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow the steps below.**

 Users can select USB-C connected external microphones using the **Sound** settings panel.
 USB-C microphones can be used for calling, recording, etc.

 Open the **Settings** app and select **System** > **Sound**.

 > [!IMPORTANT]
-> To use external microphones with **Remote Assist**, users will need to click the “Manage sound devices” hyperlink.
+> To use external microphones with **Remote Assist**, users need to click the “Manage sound devices” hyperlink.
 >
-> Then use the drop-down to set the external microphone as either **Default** or **Communications Default.** Choosing **Default** means that the external microphone will be used everywhere.
+> Then use the drop-down to set the external microphone as either **Default** or **Communications Default.** Choosing **Default** means that the external microphone is used everywhere.
 >
-> Choosing **Communications Default** means that the external microphone will be used in Remote Assist and other communications apps, but the HoloLens mic array may still be used for other tasks.
+> Choosing **Communications Default** means that the external microphone is used in Remote Assist and other communications apps, but the HoloLens mic array may still be used for other tasks.

 #### What about Bluetooth microphone support?